Grant Services & Special Programs

 Newark Central School District is committed towards finding opportunities to advance its Strategic Plan to meet its Vision of reaching “every student, every day.”
-Our department devotes itself towards reaching this goal in a fiscally responsible fashion that invites collaboration, a creative use of resources and a constant check that our initiatives align with our Strategic Plan and Mission.
+Our department devotes itself towards reaching this goal in a fiscally responsible fashion that invites collaboration, a creative use of resources and a constant check that our initiatives align with our Strategic Plan.

 The Department of Grant Services conducts the following services: